3-manifolds/SnapPy/doc_src/index.rst

 * Version 2.7 (July 2019): New features include:

   - Python 3 is now recommended over Python 2 on all platforms; the default Mac and Windows apps use Python 3 rather than Python 2.
+The only difference most users will notice is that one must type ``print(blah)`` instead of ``print blah``.

   - `Verified computations <verify.html>`_: performance improvements
     by switching to the Krawczyk test.